 All text on this site except for the quotations was created by me, Anypodetos (contact).
 It is available under a Creative Commons Attribution-ShareAlike 4.0 Licence.
 The quotations probably fall under the fair use doctrine or some related European copyright limitation, with the exception of the Babel Text, which is in the public domain.

 Languages are not amenable to copyright: Processes, systems and concepts are not copyrightable, nor are words and names.

 - The Lemizh logo (the Great White Egret) was created by Danny Woodard from Sherpa Guides.
 John Lenz from Lenz Marketing kindly gave me permission to use it.
 The image is copyrighted by them and must not be re-used without their consent.

-- The HTML 5 logo is available under a Creative Commons Attribution 3.0 Licence.
+- The HTML 5 and CSS 3 logos are available under a Creative Commons Attribution 3.0 Licence.

 - The map of Lemaria on the welcome page and the time zones images are made with Natural Earth free raster map data.

 - The symbols used in examples, exercises, remarks, etc., as well as the ‘new’ image, are (partly modified) from the Tango Desktop Project.
 All of these images are in the public domain.